flyingllama87/UE5-Benchmark/README.md

 # UE5 Benchmark

-- This is source & content for a simple UE5.4 benchmark application.
+- This is source & content for a simple Unreal Engine 5.4 benchmark application.
-- Fab content + Camera on a spline + Some code = Benchmark application
+- Fab content + Camera on a spline + Some code = Benchmark application.
-- At the end of the benchmark the results are stored in BenchmarkResults.txt
+- At the end of the benchmark the results are stored in `BenchmarkResults.txt`.
+- Made in a few days without knowing anything about UE.
+- You'll need to purchase the Cave Ruins content if you want to rebuild the project.

 # Download Binaries